 If you find ways to solve these topics outside Excel, your experience will be far more reliable and relaxed.

-- Don't expect change tracking: For once, you don't get transparent change tracking.
+- Don't expect too much change tracking: For once, you don't get transparent change tracking.
 There is a version tracking in Excel co-authoring, but you can always only jump back to an entire previous version.
 You cannot review changes and take them back change by change.

 - Don't rely on Excel co-authoring in your business process: Sometimes, your Excel workbook is locked, and you don't know why.
 Viewing Microsoft's troubleshooting list can be a massive communication effort to get it back on track.